jamii/streaming-consistency/flink/README.md

 199999 tmp/sums
 ```

-__total__.
+__total/total2__.
 Money is only moving around so total amount should always be 0.
 Each transaction is for $1.

 ``` bash
 $ grep -c insert tmp/total